carolinez21/deadly-garden/README.md

 # flower-growth
-A visual design tool that creates an environment in which users grow flowers.
+A visual design tool that creates an environment in which users grow flowers and maintain a healthy garden.

 User controls:
 - LEFT mouse button: plants a seed